2024 election: Senate candidates go toe-to-toe in debate

 UNR and trans athletes

-With UNR making headlines as a volleyball team voted not to play in a game against a team with a trans player, moderators asked which rights transgender athletes have when competing in women’s sports.
+With UNR making headlines as its women’s volleyball team voted not to play in a game against a team with a transgender player, moderators asked which rights trans athletes have when competing in women’s sports.

 Brown said he would not support “biological males playing in women’s sports.”